AlfrescoArchive/alfresco-dbp-deployment/README-cfn.md

 Go to CloudFormation and delete the master DBP EKS stack.
 The nested stacks will be deleted first, followed by the master stack.

 ## Deploying DBP EKS with AWS CLI
-**Note:** To use the Cli, make sure that you've uploaded the required files to S3 as described in [Preparing the S3 bucket for CFN template deployment](#preparing-the-s3-bucket-for-cfn-template-deployment).

 ### Prerequisites

 To run the DBP deployment on AWS provided Kubernetes cluster requires: